austinjp/edin-improvements/README.md

 ## Install child theme

-Install my (Edin child theme)[https://github.com/austinjp/edin-child-theme].
+Install my [Edin child theme](https://github.com/austinjp/edin-child-theme).
 This does a few things:

 1. Replaces thumbnail images on the "grid" page with a transparent PNG, and instead displays the featured image as a background image lement.
 This allows alignment far more easily using `background-position` in HTML/CSS.
 2. Set a "focal point" for featured images, using a custom field `image_focus`.
 This is used by the "grid" page, and the "hero" elements.